ShanSanear/VoxFila/docs/features.md

 User SHOULD be able to check behavior of the app in clear and concise language, to reduce any kind of confusion

-User MAY be able to submit their feedback
+User MAY be able to submit their feedback as a simple form for creator of the app to then review

+## Admin-side

+Admin SHOULD be able to do the same things as operator

+Admin MUST be able to review feedback for the app

+## General info

+App MUST handle starting and ending session - when ending session it should clear queue from entries that were unused

+App MAY show links to other webpages to let users and operators known about author and websites/programs they work with